 Bloom's helps learners progress toward mastery — starting from the most foundational levels of learning and working up to higher-order thinking.
 In 2001, the taxonomy was revised, including some cognitive process levels that help course creators better utilize video within a course.

-How to design a course with video
+How to create an online course with video

 Start the first lessons with the most basic information.
 Create informational videos.
 Then, move toward procedures.
 Take publishing a post, for example.
 The steps are the same each time.
 Log on.
 Navigate to the posts section.
 Create a new post and add all the necessary data.
 Schedule for review.
 Final edits made by a proofreader.
 Publish.